inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 Estimated computation cost (US$): 0.0057 US$
 ```

-The simulation took around 21 minutes to run.
+The simulation took approximately 21 minutes.
 Let's see how to make it faster using MPI.

-## Running with multiple MPI processes
+## Running with Multiple MPI Processes

 To parallelize the simulation using MPI, we'll need:
-- A simulation case with multiple meshes;
+- A simulation case with multiple meshes (*e.g.*, `strong_scaling_test_008.fds`);
-- A machine with multiple vCPUs;
-- Configure the `n_mpi_processes` parameter

-To run the 8 mesh case (`strong_scaling_test_008.fds`), we need a machine with at least 8 vCPUs,
+- A machine with at least as many vCPUs as MPI processes.
+For the 8 mesh case,
-such as the `c2d-standard-8`.
-You can find more about available machines in the (web console)[https://console.inductiva.ai/machine-groups/instance-types].
+we can use the `c2d-standard-8`.
+You can find more about available machines in the (web console)[https://console.inductiva.ai/machine-groups/instance-types];

-The updated script is as follows:
+- Configure `n_mpi_processes` accordingly.

+Here’s an updated script running the 8-mesh case on a machine with 8 vCPUs:

 ```python
 import inductiva